Stochastic Direct Search Method for Blind Resource Allocation: Regret Analysis

 \begin{assumption} The vectors of $\mathbb{D}$ have unit norm and the cosine measure of $\mathbb{D}$ is lower-bounded, i.e, there exists $\kappa>0$ such that

 \end{assumption}

-Assumption \ref{ass:kappa} guarantees in particular that at each iteration $k$, the cosine similarity between at least one direction in $\mathbb{D}$ and $-\nabla f (x_k)$ is larger than $\kappa$.
-Note that Assumption \ref{ass:kappa} is common and that as long as $\mathbb{D}$ is a PSS then there exists a $\kappa$ such that it is satisfied.
+Assumption \ref{ass:kappa}, common in direct search's literature, guarantees that at each iteration $k$, the cosine similarity between at least one direction in $\mathbb{D}$ and $-\nabla f (x_k)$ is larger than $\kappa$.
+If $\mathbb{D}$ is a PSS there exists a $\kappa$ satisfying it.\looseness-1

 \begin{theorem} Under Assumptions \ref{ass:reg} and \ref{ass:kappa}, the cumulative regret of Algorithm \ref{alg:dir_search} satisfies

 where $\eta :=\frac{\beta}{a}\frac{1}{\kappa \theta} (c + \frac{\beta}{2}) $. \end{theorem}